 You don’t have to beat yourself so much about it.
-It’s as easy as taking an interior design contract PDF template and modifying it to suit your needs.
-While it’s perfectly fine to use a template, it’s important to know what entails a good interior design contract so that as you select a template, you ensure that you don’t miss any vital components.
+It’s as easy as taking an interior design contract PDF template and modifying it to suit your needs, based on what you discussed during the design proposal phase.
+While it’s perfectly fine to use a template, it’s important to know what entails a good interior design contract sample so that as you select a template, you ensure that you don’t miss any vital components.

-Are you a freelance interior designer receiving decent jobs from time to time, yet you don’t have a decent contract in place?
+Are you a freelance interior designer receiving decent jobs from time to time, yet you don’t have a decent interior design contract sample in place?
 Here’s what to look out for in an interior design contract PDF sample.

 As an interior design freelancer, you must be specific about the services you offer.
 You must have a comprehensive scope of work that spells out what’s deliverable to the client.
 Also, don’t shrink back from mentioning the services that aren’t included in the scope of work.
 This is to protect you from offering services that the client isn’t willing to pay for.

-Where you’re charging a fixed fee, the scope must be all-inclusive and indicate the services to be offered to the client.
+Where you’re charging a fixed fee, the scope must be all-inclusive and indicate the services offered to the client.
 If you’re using an interior design contract PDF template, make sure this section is exhaustive; don’t be rigid.
+While an interior design contract template is already formatted and structured, you need to give it a few tweaks to make it unique.
+Keep in mind that your interior design contract sample should portray your professionalism, and therefore, modify the template to address the client’s specific needs.

 Let your client know that it’s his responsibility to provide you with accurate information that will help in actualizing the design concept.
 Most interior design contract PDF templates may not include design blueprints.
 So, if you’re using one, ensure drawings are attached.